skyvers/skyve-dev-guide/chapters/appendix.md

 - the datasource 'ds.xml' file
 - the properties '.json' file

-For example, if your Skyve application is called 'helloworld', these will be:
+For example, if your Skyve application is called 'helloWorld', these will be:
 - 'helloWorld.war'
 - 'helloWorld-ds.xml'
 - 'helloWorld.json'